Moving and Packing TipsA Detailed Guide on Moving to Italy from UK

 Well, usually, the number one reason for Brits is the weather.
 Spain is one of the sunniest countries in Europe, with some areas enjoying around 300 days of sunshine a year.
 Just think how great it is to be able to appreciate Spain’s amazing nature and popular historical sites without the mandatory umbrella that you’d need most of the time in the UK?

 This brings us to another advantage of relocating there if you have an affinity for the outdoors.
-The country’s mild Mediterranean climate sets the perfect conditions for an almost all-year-round al fresco way of living, whether you love hosting garden dinner parties, dream of lazing about on the beach or you are a sports person who enjoys hiking and swimming.
+The country’s mild Mediterranean climate sets the perfect conditions for an almost all-year-round al fresco way of living, whether you love hosting garden dinner parties, dream of lazing about on the beach, or are a sports person who enjoys hiking and swimming.

 Furthermore, the Iberian country is the ultimate stress-relief place to move to.
 The epiphany of Spain’s relaxed approach to work and open-minded understanding of what an ideal work-life balance should be is the huge number of national, regional, community, religious and seasonal festivals (fiestas) that you can experience throughout the year.

 Another mandatory registration procedure is joining the Census Register (padrón).
-It lists everyone residing in a said town, regardless of their nationality and status.
+It lists everyone residing in a said town, regardless of nationality and status.
 Being on this register will help you access school, healthcare and social services, should you need them.

 You can guess that everything is cheaper in Spain than in Britain.
-But this is relative and all comparisons go out of the window if you’re going to earn a Spanish wage.
-Also, another factor to consider is the significant wealth gap in the country.
+But this is relative, and all comparisons go out of the window if you’re going to earn a Spanish wage.
+Also another factor to consider is the significant wealth gap in the country.
 This, of course, reflects the cost of living in different locations.

 Here’s an approximate list of the most expensive cities and towns in Spain:

-Even if you’re planning to eventually buy a property in Spain, it’s likely that you’ll be renting, first.
+Even if you’re planning to eventually buy a property in Spain, you’ll likely be renting first.
 So depending on the area, the size of the place and whether it comes furnished or not, you can expect to pay between €300 and €1100 per month.
-Just as an example, a monthly rental along the coast around Murcia is about €600 (£530).
+For example, a monthly rental along the coast around Murcia is about €600 (£530).

 What you need to show your landlord or agent if you want to rent a place long-term:

-Again, prices will vary, depending on your location.
+Again, prices will vary depending on your location.
 But generally, you’ll get more groceries for your “bucks” from an averagely priced supermarket or a local store than if you were in the UK.